Top 5 Fall Adventures

 Book your getaway today, as weekend cabin stays fill up fast!
 Take advantage of the perks of a lodge room stay which includes two free breakfasts and is within walking distance of many of our activities.
 Check cabin and lodge room availability and book now!

 There is plenty to do at the YMCA of the Rockies during the fall, including many activities and events.
 Here are five top five fall things to do this season at the Y:

 Learn Something New:

 Fall in Estes Park is when the local elk put on a show during the annual elk rut (mating season).
 Learn the science behind their behavior and get elk 101 basics during our Elk Ecology Class.
 Find out the answers to why do elk bugle?
 Why do bull elk spar with other males?
 In this unique class, participants embark on a casual guided hike to Rocky Mountain National Park while learning interesting information about our famous Estes Park elk.
-If you have a flexible mid-week schedule, visit us during the week for special adult-focused programming including photography excursions, guided nature hikes and much more.
+If you have a flexible mid-week schedule, visit us during the week for special adult-focused programming including the master naturalist workshopes, guided nature hikes and much more.

 Toss in a Line:

 Fall is the best time of year to hit the waters around Estes Park.
 The water is clear.
 The creeks and rivers have slowed from their snowmelt runoff.
 The fish are colorful.
 The weather, the scenery, and the wildlife is often breathtaking.
 Learn about the best waters, what flies to use and some fishing etiquette from our staff at the Boone Family Mountain Center.